 A list of standards could also come from a different place than the Great American Songbook—like Chuck Sher’s European Real Book—but it would have to be a list of tunes that are often played and that the musician has worked on alone and in groups for years.
 I run into lots of ‘modern’ players who don’t want to learn old American-style standards.

 Musicians who only play their original music have double duty—they have to be composers and improvisers at the same time.
 Lots of modern players are taking this approach—composing their own material and playing that with their close-knit inner circle of like-minded colleagues.
-Some players do actually reach a high level on both counts—great composing and incredible improvising.
+Some players do actually reach a high level on both counts—artful composing and incredible improvising.
 At best, they figure out a way to compose a framework where they and their band mates can shine through on the improvisational level.

 I maintain that every improvising player needs to have a cache of musical material that they and their musical colleagues can play on the spot with no written music.
 In my opinion, that does not mean they have to play Jerome Kern, Charlie Parker, or Thelonius Monk.
 But when I play with a player, I can almost immediately tell if we share the same listening history and knowledge of standards.
 If a student tells me that their standard repertoire ranges from Kenny Wheeler to Dave Holland to Vijay Iyer to Coldplay to their own compositions, that’s cool with me.
 But they must have a repertoire under their fingers and in their ears to be able to effectively function as improvisers.
 They have to intimately know a large body of song-form material in order to freely improvise.
 Always reading everything does not encourage musicality and spontaneity.